 What is Apprenticeship?

-- Apprenticeship is a post-secondary education pathway.
-An employer uses training standards provided by the Ministry of Labour, Training and Skills Development (MLTSD) to ensure that an apprentice becomes competent.
+Apprenticeship is a post-secondary education pathway.
+An employer uses training standards provided by the Ministry of Labour, Immigration, Training and Skills Development (MLITSD) to ensure that an apprentice becomes competent.

 What is OYAP?